eusonlito/GPS-Tracker/README.md

 #### Upgrade

-Updating the platform can be done in a simple way with the `composer deploy` command executed by the user who manages that project (usually `www-data`).
+Updating the platform can be done in a simple way with the `./composer deploy` command executed by the user who manages that project (usually `www-data`).

 ### Docker Installation